svett/nuvi/README.md

 Note that you need `redis-server` installed.
 Every integration tests starts and stops the server.
 Therefore, you should not have it running as a deamon.

+The `redis-server` is running on port `6379`.
+If your instance is configured to run on different port, you should set the environment variable `REDIS_SERVER_PORT` before you execute the tests.

 ```bash
 $ ./scripts/run_tests.sh
 ```